 The sad reality is that these families thought they were getting nourishment and instead were ingesting something toxic.
-When it comes to our families, particularly children, we are in a position of strong influence.
+For our families, particularly children, we are in a position of strong influence.
 Our loved ones look to us to provide a nurturing, healthy, and life-giving environment.
 We have the opportunity to be like fresh water or something harmful.
 Knowing the unhealthy behaviors and attitudes that make relationships toxic is the first step to cleaning things up.
 Here are 4 behaviors that lead to a toxic family.

-You can’t change other people, but you can change how you respond to them.One of my favorite movies is Pay It Forward.
-In it the main character, a middle school boy named Trevor says these words.
-“I think people are too scared or something to think things can be different.
+One of my favorite movies is Pay It Forward.
+In it, the main character, a middle school boy named Trevor, says, “I think people are too scared or something to think things can be different.
 I guess it’s hard for people that get so used to things the way they are, even if they’re bad, to change—and they kind of give up.
 And when they do—everyone—they kind of lose.”

-If things are consistently bad then something is wrong with the cycle and it has to be changed.
+If things are consistently bad, then something is wrong with the cycle and it has to be changed.
 Too many families fall back into the same dysfunction because it has become comfortable.
 You can’t change other people, but you can change how you respond to them.
 Be prepared though.
 When you respond in a way that is outside of the norm, they will try hard to get you to fall back in line.
 If they get under your skin and you respond unfazed, they will get more extreme.
 Stay focused and continue to break the cycle.

-2. Blame as much as possible.
+2. You blame as much as possible.

-This includes triangulating, being passive-aggressive, and being silent on a problem that needs confronting.
-Triangulating is when person A has a problem with person B. However, instead of talking to person B directly about it, person A just goes to person C and bad mouths person B. It’s a good way to promote dissension and bitterness.
+This includes triangulating, being passive-aggressive, and being silent on a problem that needs to be confronted.
+Triangulating is when person A has a problem with person B. However, instead of talking to person B directly about it, person A goes to person C and bad mouths person B. It’s a good way to promote dissension and bitterness.
 Being passive-aggressive is a tactic of undermining while posturing a position of understanding.
 All it produces is frustration, distrust, and isolation.
 Finally, when there are relational problems that go uncontested, it causes the rift to become wider.
 Bad feelings get deeper.
 Good communication solves a world of problems.

 Huddle Up Question